-Having a good understanding of how to keep project team members motivated can determine the success or failure of any project, and this is what this question sets to find out.
-From this question, the interviewer would access your ability to motivate your project team in different situations and thus questions would be answered best using simple case studies to drive your point home.
+Having a good understanding of how to keep project team members motivated can determine the success or failure of any project.
+From this question, the interviewer would assess your ability to motivate your project team in different situations.
+Answer this using simple case studies to drive your point home.

 15. How do you maintain customer relationships?

-Your employer understands that the customer relationship is key to the continuous survival of the business, thus the question first tries to establish that employing you wouldn’t kill the business.
-Also, since most businesses have to deal with repetitive purchases or recommendations, your employer wants to find out if by virtue of your employment, sales would increase.
+Your employer understands that the customer relationship is key to the continued survival of the business, thus the question first tries to establish that employing you wouldn’t kill the business.
+Also, since most businesses have to deal with repetitive purchases or recommendations, your employer wants to find out if, by your employment, sales would increase.